 Contingent Deferred Sales Charge.
-Class A and Class C shares are subject to a CDSC on certain redemptions.
-The CDSC generally is paid to the principal underwriter.
-Class A shares purchased at net asset value in amounts of \$1 million or more are subject to a 1.00% CDSC if redeemed within 18 months of purchase.
-Class C shares are subject to a 1.00% CDSC if redeemed within 12 months of purchase.
-CDSCs are based on the lower of the net asset value at the time of purchase or at the time of redemption.
+Class A shares purchased at net asset value in amounts of \$1 million or more are subject to a 1.00% contingent deferred sales charge or "CDSC" if redeemed within 18 months of purchase.
+The CDSC is generally paid to the principal underwriter.
+The CDSC is based on the lower of the net asset value at the time of purchase or the time of redemption.
 Shares acquired through the reinvestment of distributions are exempt from the CDSC.
 Redemptions are made first from shares that are not subject to a CDSC.